-Pupils will build on previous experiences of number from their home and nursery environments, and further develop their subitising and counting skills.
-They will explore the composition of numbers within 5.
-They will begin to compare sets of objects and corresponden counted, inclu compare sets e only and in any order; the need for 1:1 ace; understanding that anything can be uding actions and sounds of objects by matching • begin to develop of 'whole' when talking about objects which order numbers and play track games join in with verbal counts beyond 20, hearing the repeated pattern within the counting numbers · n of each number. • Subitise (recognise quantities versions to 5 (including subtraction facts) and some numb · , eem. • Compare quantities up to 10 in different cor sent patterns within numbers up to 10, including e
+once and once only and in any order; the need for 1:1 correspondence; understanding that anything can be counted, including actions and sounds compare sets of objects by matching • begin to develop the language of 'whole' when talking about objects which have parts order numbers and play track games join in with verbal counts beyond 20, hearing the repeated pattern within the counting numbers Number: Have a deep understanding of number to 10, including the composition of each number. • Subitise (recognise quantities without counting) up to 5. • Automatically recall (without reference to rhymes, counting or other aids) number bonds up to 5 (including subtraction facts) and some number bonds to 10, including double facts.
+Numerical Patterns: Verbally count beyond 20, recognising the pattern of the counting system. • Compare quantities up to 10 in different contexts, recognising when one quantity is greater than, less than or the same as the other quantity. • Explore and represent patterns within numbers up to 10, including evens and odds, double facts and how quantities can be distributed equally.